-TEDxChristchurch 2015: Think Again will be a stunning, one-day event like no other in Christchurch!
-At TEDxChristchurch, curious, open, passionate people come together to be intrigued, inspired, provoked and uplifted.
-Set against the stunning backdrop of the Isaac Theatre Royal, Saturday 3 October will be a feast for the mind and the heart.
+TEDxChristchurch 2015: Think Again was a stunning, one-day event like no other in Christchurch!
+At TEDxChristchurch, curious, open, passionate people came together to be intrigued, inspired, provoked and uplifted.
+Set against the stunning backdrop of the Isaac Theatre Royal, Saturday 3 October was a feast for the mind and the heart.

-This year's event features the former deputy domestic policy adviser to President Clinton, Eric Liu.
+This year's event featured the former deputy domestic policy adviser to President Clinton, Eric Liu.
 A co-founder of Tesla Motors, Ian Wright.
 Journalist Rod Oram, musician Jason Kerrison, comedian Michele A’Court, and right-to-die advocate Matt Vickers.
-These are just some of the immensely talented speakers and perfomers set to grace the stage as part of a wildly eclectic line-up at TEDxChristchurch 2015: Think Again.
+These are just some of the immensely talented speakers and perfomers that graced the stage as part of a wildly eclectic line-up at TEDxChristchurch 2015: Think Again.

 Meanwhile, she is best known for her music, with Platinum-selling hits such as “Like Water.”
-But at TEDxChristchurch, Ladi6 won’t just be singing; she’ll be joining producer and director Julian Arahanga to share the story of the acclaimed TV show Songs from the Inside.
+But at TEDxChristchurch, Ladi6 wasn't just singing; she was joined by producer and director Julian Arahanga to share the story of the acclaimed TV show Songs from the Inside.

 Dr Swee Tan has been called a “modern miracle worker” for his revolutionary treatment of strawberry birthmarks, with significant implications for cancer research.
 Carolina Izzo is a conservator who has been entrusted with the care and restoration of some of the world’s most precious artifacts – including our very own Isaac Theatre Royal.
 Professor Max Suckling is an expert on insect ecology.
 And Craig Jarvis is an architectural designer pushing the boundaries of sustainable living.

-There will be strong youth representation on stage as well.
+There was s strong youth representation on stage as well.
 15-year-old Finnian Galbraith shot to fame in July when a video he posted about the pronunciation of Māori words went viral.
-And 11-year-old Analise Twemlow, who suffers from Tourette’s Syndrome, will be joined by her mother Robyn Twemlow to talk about the disability.
+And 11-year-old Analise Twemlow, who suffers from Tourette’s Syndrome, was joined by her mother Robyn Twemlow to talk about the disability.

-North Canterbury duo The Sintes Brothers will make you think again about tap dancing, and the whole show will be opened by pan-tribal kapa haka group Te Pao a Tahu.
+North Canterbury duo The Sintes Brothers made you think again about tap dancing, and the whole show was opened by a pan-tribal kapa haka group Te Pao a Tahu.

-Now in our sixth year, we've moved back into Central City.
-TEDx Village will take up The Press carpark and extend down Gloucester Street, with main stage content in the Isaac Theatre Royal.
+In our sixth year, we moved back to the Central City.
+TEDx Village took up The Press carpark and extend down Gloucester Street, with main stage content in the Isaac Theatre Royal.